arjunrao87/arjunrao.co-v4/src/essays/2023-01-23/thesis.md

-# My Master’s Thesis: 12 years laterth
+# My Master’s Thesis: 12 years later

 When I went to Rutgers for my Masters of Science, I wrote a thesis on “Improving parking garage efficiency using reservation optimization techniques” — yes, a mouthful but it was a lot of effort that resulted in a Master’s Dissertation.